MattBann/Discord-EmojiCounter/README.md

 * Mention everyone

 # Usage
-The default keyword is 'counter', though this can be changed by typing 'counter init {new keyword}'.
+The default keyword is 'counter', though this can be changed by typing 'counter keyword {new keyword}'.
 Note that the keyword resets when the script stops.

 The program automically counts usage in the background.
 Statistics can be obtained using these commands: